DataDog/integrations-core/openmetrics/README.md

 Starting with version 3.0.0 of this integration, that is shipped by default with Agent 7.46 and above, the integration sends by default the `Accept` header set to `application/openmetrics-text;version=1.0.0,application/openmetrics-text;version=0.0.1;q=0.75,text/plain;version=0.0.4;q=0.5,*/*;q=0.1` instead of `text/plain` as it used to do.
 The integration will then dynamically define which scraper to use based on the `Content-type` it receives from the server.

-If you start seeing errors scrapping the OpenMetrics endpoint with this new version because the scraper is now stricter, you can manually set the `Accept` header the integration sends to `text/plain` using the `headers` option in the [configuration file][14], for instance:
+If you start seeing errors scraping the OpenMetrics endpoint with this new version because the scraper is now stricter, you can manually set the `Accept` header the integration sends to `text/plain` using the `headers` option in the [configuration file][14], for instance:

 ```yaml
 ## All options defined here are available to all instances.